betesh/fresh-auth/README.md

 `
 AuthenticateWithFreshbooks()
 `
+###### Note:
-Note that, after authenticating with Freshbooks, the user will be redirected back to the callback url he has specified in configuration.
-In callback function you must have to call AccessOfFreshbooks() because it would get access from freshbooks and provider tokens which would then be available in session
+After authenticating with Freshbooks, the user will be redirected back to the callback url he has specified in configuration.
+In callback function you must have to call `AccessOfFreshbooks()` because it would get access from freshbooks and provider tokens which would then be available in session

 #### Fresh::Auth::Api